SprocketLab/SprocketLab.github.io/_posts/2025-11-26-actvweight.md

 **And finally: A bit of theory.**
 No matter what the steering adapter is, if the adapter is able enough to match the fine-tuned model at each layer, the steered model will be able to match the fine-tuned model.
 So, how accurate must we be to match a fine-tuned model closely?

-We also show that, at least in some settings relating to the geometry of these hidden states and the residuals at each module, **post-block steering can replicate <span style="color:blue">post-MLP</span> steering**.
-Also, we show that under some (very specific) parameter settings, <span style="color:blue">post-MLP</span> steering cannot learn anything, while post-block steering still can.
+We also show that, at least in some settings relating to the geometry of these hidden states and the residuals at each module, **<span style="color:green">post-block</span> steering can replicate <span style="color:blue">post-MLP</span> steering**.
+Also, we show that under some (very specific) parameter settings, <span style="color:blue">post-MLP</span> steering cannot learn anything, while <span style="color:green">post-block</span> steering still can.
 This can be evolved into a an approximation showing that, in broader, more applicable settings, <span style="color:blue">post-MLP</span> steering can get quite close to <span style="color:red">pre-MLP</span> steering.

 ## Some notation/background